sylabs/singularity/README.md

 Community contributions are always greatly appreciated.
 To start developing SingularityCE, check out the [guidelines for contributing](CONTRIBUTING.md).

+Please note we have a [code of conduct](CODE_OF_CONDUCT.md).
+Please follow it in all your interactions with the project members and users.

 Our roadmap, other documents, and user/developer meeting information can be found in the